 Because past success is not the only predictor of future performance, an anniversary celebration offers a great opportunity to ensure you hit your next milestone as well.
 So here’s a great anniversary celebration idea: why not leverage your celebration to jump start your organization’s future?

-Corporate anniversary celebration idea: Tie anniversary celebration gifts to creative sales strategies as incentives.
+Corporate anniversary celebration idea: Tie company anniversary gifts to creative sales strategies as incentives.

 For example, Cedar Siding Inc., of Rochelle, Illinois, recently marked an impressive 30 years in business.
 “We were challenged by our general manager back in November/December, who said, ‘We’re going to celebrate 30 years.
 Start throwing things against the wall and see what sticks.’”